Before we meet today's author, I want to announce that the winner of the signed copy of Rebekah, by Jill Eileen Smith, is:

 At the end of Unbreakable, when Hope reveals her feelings to the man she chooses, I could envision "Fields of Gold" by Eva Cassidy.
 One of the most beautiful love songs I’ve ever heard, and the words would fit the rural countryside where Hope lives.

 What is the last novel you read that you would recommend?

 Submerged by Dani Pettrey.
 This book was packed with great suspense and tremendous character development.
 Wonderful story!
 Great writing!

 What an interesting coincidence.
 I'm currently featuring Dani and her novel, Stranded, which she'll sign and give away on Monday, February 11.
 I think Dani has a huge fan following.

 What are you working on now?

-Thanks, Nancy, for visiting with us and telling us about your novel.
-Readers, Nancy has offered to give a copy of her book to the winner of our drawing on Monday, June 14.
-To enter, leave a comment for Nancy, below.
+Thank you, Nancy, for visiting with us and telling us about your novel.
+Readers, Nancy has offered to give a signed copy of her book to the winner of our drawing on Thursday, February 14.
+To enter, leave a comment below in answer to Nancy's question, above.
+"Please enter me" won't get you entered.
 Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.